FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1974-04-29-opportunity-knocks.md

 subtitle: All Winners Show
 description: Lena appeared in the Opportunity Knocks All Winners Show.
 post_description: Lena appeared in the Opportunity Knocks All Winners Show.
-categories: [Thames, Opportunity Knocks, Hughie-Green, OnThisDay29April]
+categories: [Thames, Opportunity Knocks, Hughie Green, OnThisDay29April]
 last_modified_at: 13 January 2024
 ---